-- 1 CONSIDERS for inclusion in the 2011/12 budget the sum of \$50,000 (excluding GST) as a one third contribution toward the cost of a detailed study (managed by the Department of Planning) to determine the most appropriate alignment for the proposed coastal dual use path, that provides universal access with minimum environmental impact, within the Tamala Park Coastal Reserve, between Burns Beach and Mindarie; - 2 AUTHORISES the Chief Executive Officer to endorse the scope of the study on behalf of the City of Joondalup, prior to the study commencing; - NOTES that it has previously been resolved by Council that the cost of construction and maintenance of the coastal dual use path should be borne by the State Government;
+- 1 CONSIDERS for inclusion in the 2011/12 budget the sum of \$50,000 (excluding GST) toward the cost of a detailed study (managed by the Department of Planning) to determine the most appropriate alignment for the proposed coastal dual use path, that provides universal access with minimum environmental impact, within the Tamala Park Coastal Reserve, between Burns Beach and Mindarie; - 2 REQUESTS the Department of Planning formally request the Tamala Park Regional Council give consideration to making a contribution toward the cost of a detailed study (managed by the Department of Planning) to determine the most appropriate alignment for the proposed coastal dual use path, that provides universal access with minimum environmental impact, within the Tamala Park Coastal Reserve, between Burns Beach and Mindarie;

-4 ADVISES the City of Wanneroo and the Department of Planning of its decision in Parts 1 and 2 above.
+- 3 AUTHORISES the Chief Executive Officer to endorse the scope of the study on behalf of the City of Joondalup, prior to the study commencing; - 4 NOTES that it has previously been resolved by Council that the cost of construction and maintenance of the coastal dual use path should be borne by the State Government; - 5 ADVISES the City of Wanneroo, Tamala Park Regional Council, and the Department of Planning of its decision in Parts 1, 2 and 3 above.

-Suburb/Location: Burns Beach Reserve Numbers 38526 and 47831 (refer to Attachment respectively, originally gazetted 1984 and 1930 respectively).
+Suburb/Location: Burns Beach Reserve Numbers 38526 and 47831 (refer to Attachment 1 to this Report).
+Owner: Crown, City of Joondalup Management Order (2000 and 2004 respectively, originally gazetted 1984 and 1930 respectively).
+Zoning: DPS: MRS: Parks and Recreation Parks and Recreation (Bush Forever)